canonical/netplan.io/reference.md

 ``macaddress`` (scalar)

 :   Set the device's MAC address.
-The MAC address must be in the form "XX:XX:XX:XX:XX:XX".
+The MAC address must be in the form
+    "XX:XX:XX:XX:XX:XX".

+    **Note:** This will not work reliably for devices matched by name only and rendered by networkd, due to interactions with device renaming in udev.
+Match devices by MAC when setting MAC addresses.

     Example:

         ethernets:
           id0:
+            match:
+              macaddress: 52:54:00:6b:3c:58
             [...]
             macaddress: 52:54:00:6b:3c:59

+``mtu`` (scalar)

+:    Set the Maximum Transmission Unit for the interface.
+The default is 1500.
+     Valid values depend on your network interface.

+     **Note:** This will not work reliably for devices matched by name only and rendered by networkd, due to interactions with device renaming in udev.
+Match devices by MAC when setting MTU.

-``optional`` (boolean)
+``optional`` (bool)

 :    An optional device is not required for booting.
-Normally, networkd will wait some time for device to become configured before proceeding with booting.
+Normally, networkd will
+     wait some time for device to become configured before proceeding with booting.
 However, if a device is marked as optional, networkd will not wait for it.
 This is *only* supported by networkd, and the default is false.

     Example: